My fourth blog. Amazing yet disconcerting. Don't worry; this'll go away in a year or so.

 Needless to say, I'm already in the mood for shenanigans .
 I guess I should've taken a look to see who I'm takin' it to the seas with so I have a baseline idea of how much trouble I could potentially be getting myself into.
-Looks like I've already either taken this voyage and done some "30-Day Blogging Challenge" summer camping with most of the crew, so this'll be a good time.
+Looks like I've already either taken this voyage and done some "30-Day Blogging Challenge ON HIATUS" summer camping with most of the crew, so this'll be a good time.

 As for the trip itself, I'm not picky...I just wanna be warm and fun and free.
 I imagine it'll be to some kind of tropical island (it better be...I didn't pack my coconut thong for nothin' ).
 It'll be an adventure, that's for sure...it usually is, isn't it?
 Some swimming, some sand, dalliances into the leafy forest somewhere off the beaten path where the ocean air turns into that musty mixture of humidity and plant life...now I'm a little nervous.
 What if someone wants to, you know, off me and leave me to rest in my tropical grave?
 Will anyone know where to look for me?
 Follow the trail past the mountains, where the scattered remains of water balloons lay.
 Note the flip flop footprints.
 There's your culprit if I go missing.

 "'It's the sides of the mountain that sustain life, not the top.- Robert M. Pirsig.
 Interpret this quote in any form or style you wish."